henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

 ### Static Analysis

 Static analysis tools perform a deep analysis of the codebase, going beyond just looking for patterns.
 It needs to understand the structure of the code, how different parts interact, and the flow of data.
-It requires **the code is compilable**.
-Compiling the code allows it to create an internal representation (often an intermediate representation like bytecode or an abstract syntax tree) that facilitates this in-depth analysis.
-For instance, taint analysis tracks the flow of data through the code to identify potential vulnerabilities.
-It marks potentially dangerous data (tainted data) and follows its flow through the application to see if it reaches sensitive areas without proper sanitization or validation.

-#### CodeQL

-CodeQL is a powerful tool that allows users to write queries to identify patterns of vulnerabilities in codebases.
-It is highly customizable and can be used to create complex rules for detecting specific security issues.

-#### Fortify

-Fortify is a static analysis tool that includes taint analysis capabilities.
-It helps identify vulnerabilities by examining data flows and identifying places where tainted data can cause security issues.
-The latency is 15-20 seconds according to my test.

-#### Parfait

-An Oracle product for static code analysis.
+Therefore, it requires **the code to be compilable**.
+CodeQL and Fortify are great static analysis tools working at repo level.
+Parfait, an Oracle-owned product is able to work at code level with acceptable latency(500ms-2s).
+Fortify is widely used in Oracle as repo level code scanner but the latency is 15-20 seconds according to our test, so it doesn't fit into this project.

 ### Deep Learning